 At first, my feelings about the Enneagram were a little on the cool side.
 I’d taken personality tests in the past, and really didn’t see the need to take another one.
-An extrovert is an extrovert, right?
 Then my daughter came home from college talking about it, so I took the test, did some reading, and found myself weeping at my desk.

-I’m a Type One on the Enneagram, and I cannot express to you the relief I felt when I learned that there were other people in this world who know what it’s like to live with a relentless inner critic that makes it almost impossible to rest.
+I’m a Type One on the Enneagram, and I cannot express to you the relief I felt when I learned there were other people in this world who know what it’s like to live with a relentless inner critic.

-Behind the relaxed and confident exterior, there was a woman driven by a duty-based, tireless pursuit of perfection.
-After years of assuming that those vague, unnamed traits were just some kind of anxiety I struggled with as an individual, I no longer felt alone.
+Behind the relaxed and confident exterior, there was a woman driven by a tireless pursuit of perfection.
+After years of assuming those vague, unnamed traits were just some kind of anxiety, I no longer felt alone.
 I could now name it, place it, and ask God to help me deal with it.

-It’s discouraging when we’re aware that there’s an issue, but don’t have the language we need to effectively communicate what we’re feeling or thinking.
+It’s discouraging when we’re aware that there’s an issue, but don’t have the language we need to communicate what we’re feeling.
 It gives the enemy a foothold.
-It leaves our minds free to wander all over the place and come up with some pretty believable thought distortions that don’t align with the Word of God.
+It leaves our minds free to wander and come up with believable thought distortions that don’t align with the Word of God.

 4. Know Your Triggers

 When our daughters say or do something that hurts us, it can trigger an older, deeper pain that we’ve carried with us from our past.
 This unresolved pain can lead us to respond to our girls’ circumstances in a way that isn’t kind or constructive.
-That’s why acknowledging and working through it is one of the best things we can do to improve the relationships we have with our daughters.
+That’s why acknowledging and working through it is one of the best things we can do to improve our mother daughter relationships.

-Maybe that hurt is something we can work through with the help of a close friend, small group, or pastor, or maybe it will require the help of a licensed therapist.
-Either way, we all want to parent from a whole and healthy place and prevent dysfunctional parenting issues from taking root and causing stress and conflict within our relationship.
+Maybe that hurt is something we can work through with the help of a close friend, small group, or pastor.
+Or maybe it will require the help of a licensed therapist.
+Either way, we all want to parent from a whole and healthy place.

 For me, the healing process started with a prayer that went something like, “Alright, God.
 I know I probably should’ve come to see You sooner, but I’m here now.
 Search my heart.
 Clean out all the yuck.
 I know it’s going to take a while.
-I know it’s going to be uncomfortable, but I’m ready.
-You’re with me.
-Let’s do this.”
+And I know it’s going to be uncomfortable, but I’m ready.”

 READY, SET, GO